Asian American Journalists Association: History

 Envisioned as a professional and educational group, AAJA attracted 50 Asian American journalists at its first social event.
 "There were more Asian American journalists under one roof than I ever imagined were in the business," said Kishiyama.
 "We all immediately drew strength from one another, and the feeling of isolation I had felt evaporated overnight."

 Building on the momentum of the first social event, the founders knew they had to spread the word that AAJA was out there.
 A scholarship banquet was organized and NBC News anchor Tom Brokaw was the featured speaker for the event.
 More than 350 supporters, including city officials, media company representatives, and community folks attended the banquet.
 The dinner raised $18,000 for scholarships.

 Despite the banquet's success, there was still skepticism at the time among journalists who were leery about being part of AAJA or similar organizations.
 The founders understood the predicament of being professionally independent and being part of an organization that was political in nature.
 But it was also around this time that some of the nation's newsrooms were starting to develop programs to recruit minorities into the industry.
-Many of the newsrooms seeking help in reaching parity in their newsrooms turned to minority journalism organizations like AAJA, NABJ and the National Association of Hispanic Journalists, which was founded in 1984.
+Many of the newsrooms seeking help in reaching parity in their newsrooms turned to minority journalism organizations like AAJA, the National Association of Black Journalists and the National Association of Hispanic Journalists, which was founded in 1984.

 By 1985, AAJA had 100 dues-paying members scattered across the country.
 AAJA's first executive director, Karen Seriguchi, was hired and soon chapters were formed in San Francisco, Sacramento, Washington, D.C., Hawaii and San Diego.
 By July 1987, membership reached 350 and more chapters were formed, including Detroit, Chicago, New York, Portland, New England, Florida and Denver.